Katie-Frank/combinedevents/README.md

 ## Overview

-The **combinedevents** package provides functions to calculate scores and marks for track and field combined events competitions.
-The functions are based on the IAAF Scoring Tables for Combined Events.
+**combinedevents** is an R package to calculate scores and marks for track and field combined events competitions.
+The functions included in the package are based on the IAAF Scoring Tables for Combined Events.

 ## Installation